jetibest/tipdivider/README.md

 # tipdivider
-TipDivider webapp running on NodeJS
+TipDivider webapp running on NodeJS.
+This project is running on: https://masteryeti.com/tipdivider/

 # Installation on Linux
 ```bash